LICENSES AND NOTICES

 Requestor Information

-This section auto-populates with your name, phone number, and email address associated with your myCGS user ID.
-If you would like to receive your PAR decision via fax, check the box and enter the fax number.
+This section auto-populates based on your user ID.
+To receive the PAR decision via fax, check ’Send decision by fax’ and enter the fax number.

 Screenshot